Arrival (film): Development and pre-production

-Arrival is based on the Nebula-winning science fiction novella "Story of Your Life" by Ted Chiang, written in 1998.
+Arrival is based on the Nebula-winning 1998 science fiction novella "Story of Your Life" by Ted Chiang.
 The novella involves Earth's first communication with heptapods who speak in a cryptic language.
-Screenwriter Eric Heisserer had been introduced to the story through another of Chiang's stories, "Understand", and had begun reading through Chiang's collected works when "Story of Your Life" had a "profound emotional effect" on him.
-As a result, he decided to try to adapt the story into a film script as he wanted to share it with a wider audience.
+Screenwriter Eric Heisserer had been introduced to the story through another of Chiang's stories, "Understand", and had begun reading Chiang's collected works when "Story of Your Life" had a "profound emotional effect" on him.
+As a result, he tried to adapt the story into a film script as he wanted to share it with a wider audience.
 After writing an initial spec script, Heisserer pitched it to production companies for several years without receiving any interest and nearly gave up on the project.
-Heisserer believes it was not until he had successfully completed and produced 2013's Hours that others took interest in his work, his having proved himself capable.
+Heisserer believes it was not until he had successfully completed and produced 2013's Hours that others took interest in his work, he having proved himself capable.
 Eventually, Dan Levine and Dan Cohen of 21 Laps Entertainment expressed interest in Heisserer's script.
-Shawn Levy of 21 Laps said they had become aware of "Story of Your Life" around 2011 and considered it a powerful work; and when they learned of Heisserer's script adaptation, started working closely with him, helping him refine the script before they began seeking a director and distribution studio.
+Shawn Levy of 21 Laps said they had become aware of "Story of Your Life" around 2011 and considered it a powerful work; when they learned of Heisserer's script adaptation, they started working closely with him, helping him refine the script before they began seeking a director and distribution studio.

 One of the directors that 21 Laps approached was Denis Villeneuve.
 Villeneuve had wanted to make a science fiction film for some time, although he "never found the right thing".
-Cohen and Levine, however, introduced Villeneuve to the novella, which the director immediately took to, although his work on Prisoners meant that he did not have the time to properly adapt it into a screenplay with Heisserer.
-Heisserer completed a first draft, which Villeneuve and Heisserer reworked into the final script.
+Cohen and Levine introduced Villeneuve to the novella, which he immediately took to, although his work on Prisoners meant that he did not have the time to properly adapt it into a screenplay with Heisserer.
+Heisserer completed a first draft, which he and Villeneuve reworked into the final script.
 Villeneuve changed the title, as he felt the original sounded like a romantic comedy and that the script had become very different from the short story.
 While Villeneuve went through "hundreds" of possible titles, Arrival was the first one his team of producers and writers had suggested.

-Heisserer had made several changes from "Story of Your Life" between writing his original screenplays and the final script, the main one being that the heptapods actually arrived on Earth in a type of first contact situation, as he felt this helped to create the tension and conflict needed for a film.
+Heisserer made several changes to "Story of Your Life" between writing his original screenplays and the final script, the main one being that the heptapods actually arrived on Earth in a type of first contact situation, as he felt this helped to create the tension and conflict needed for a film.
 Heisserer said that earlier versions of the script had a different ending: the gift from the heptapods was to have been "blueprints to an interstellar ship, like an ark of sorts", to enable humanity to help them in 3,000 years.
-But after the release of Interstellar in 2014, Heisserer and Villeneuve agreed that this would not work, and decided that the heptapods' gift would be what was "there in front of us … the power of their language".
+But after the release of Interstellar in 2014, Heisserer and Villeneuve agreed that this would not work, and decided that the heptapods' gift would be what was "there in front of us ... the power of their language".